berkempeker/domain-blocker/README.md

 ### Firefox
 1. Visit the Firefox Add-ons store
-2. Search for "Domain Blocker for Google Search" or click [here](#)
+2. Search for "Domain Blocker for Google Search"
 3. Click "Add to Firefox"
 4. Grant the required permissions

 ### Chrome (Coming Soon)
-1. Visit the Chrome Web Store
-2. Search for "Domain Blocker for Google Search" or click [here](#)
-3. Click "Add to Chrome"
-4. Grant the required permissions

 ## How to Use